-- 1. The parent(s) and school staff must agree no new evaluation is needed for programming, eligibility, or dismissal.
-If any concerns are identified beyond the current eligibility or that warranted additional information for programming, formal testing should be conducted.
-A REED should not be used. - 2.
+- 1. The parent and school staff must agree no new evaluation is needed for programming, eligibility, or dismissal.
+If any concerns are identified beyond the current eligibility or that warranted additional information for programming, conduct formal testing, a REED should not be used. - 2.
 Student must be progressing on state assessment, IEP Goals & Objectives (academic and behavior). - 3.
-If the REED is utilized, the REED is completed within the ARD document and must be completed prior to the student's 3-year re-evaluation date.
+If the REED is utilized, the REED is completed within the ARD document and must be completed prior to the student's 3 Year Re-evaluation date.